pepcape/NPGR003-25/08-Fireworks/README.md

 * **Discrete time simulation** approximates an actual continuous spacetime by using a short period of time (**delta-t**, `dT` in seconds) to simplify the simulation
-  - `dT` could be the time between two successive rendered frames (i.e. 1/60 of the second or so)
+  - `dT` could be the time between two successive rendered frames (i.e., 1/60 of a second or so)
-  - We assume that during the simulation step (`dT`) the values of some quantities **remain constant** (although this is not actually true).
+  - We assume that during the simulation step (`dT`), the values of some quantities **remain constant** (although this is not actually true).
 Velocity vector (~drag vector)...
-  -	This is called **"Euler method"** for solving differential equations [see the Wikipedia page](https://en.wikipedia.org/wiki/Euler_method).
+  -	This is called the **"Euler method"** for solving differential equations [see the Wikipedia page](https://en.wikipedia.org/wiki/Euler_method).
     Higher order methods (like
     [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods)) are not necessary.
-  - Just a reminder how basic mechanic simulation works:
+  - Just a reminder of how basic mechanic simulation works:
     1. determine all the **forces** active during the simulation step/interval (gravity, drag)
     2. compute the **total acceleration** (`Vector3`) from the forces
     3. apply the acceleration to the current position and velocity - compute the